This is a gay/yaoi story. So if you don't like, don't stay.

 “I can't let anyone out until I park where I'm suppose to,” the bus driver told him.

-There was a guy sitting in the front seat and dressed in a suite, unlike the leather jacket with jeans that I expected to see.
-He couldn't be anyone but Cole's father even if I didn't hear him call him that.
-He looked just like Cole, just twenty years older.
+There was a guy sitting in the front seat and dressed in a suit, unlike the leather jacket with jeans that I expected to see.
+He couldn't be anyone but Matthews' father even if I didn't hear him call him that.
+He looked just like Matthews, just twenty years older.
 He flashed me a smile as he nodded his head in my direction when he saw me looking.
 I nodded back before starting to walk faster.
-I didn't really think Cole would do anything in front of his father, but I didn't want to take any chances.
+I didn't really think Matthews would do anything in front of his father, but I didn't want to take any chances.

 I got to the end of the block and I had to look back.
-Cole was leaning on the car looking me .
+Matthews was leaning on the car looking me .
 The words,

 “...lets hit it hard